AlexanderLindholt/Inxpect/README.md

 On Roblox there is not built-in way to view the API<br>
 and e.g. see which properties a certain instance has.

-Inxpect allows you to easily inspect what was previously hidden.
+Inxpect allows you to easily inspect what was otherwise hidden.

 <br>